Comparison·Jun 15, 2026·12 min read

 Where Floowed is the right answer

 Floowed was built for the buyer the enterprise originations vendors do not serve.
 The credit officer who needs to make decisions on applications that arrive as handwritten payslips, photographed bank statements, and scanned business registrations.
-The head of credit who wants to change a debt service ratio threshold this afternoon and not ask for an engineering ticket.
+The head of credit or risk lead who wants to change a debt service ratio threshold this afternoon and not ask for an engineering ticket.
 The CFO who wants the cost on the contract to be the cost on the invoice.

 Three structural choices follow from that buyer.